 Adding protein to your diet is the simplest, most effective way to lose weight with minimal effort.

 Studies have shown that not only eating protein will increases your metabolic rate, but it will also curb your appetite (9).

 That’s because protein requires more energy to digest.
-20-30% of total calories eaten goes to digesting it.
-This is significant since carbohydrates take only 5-10%, and fat takes 0-3%, says Hellen Kollias Ph.D (10).
+20-30% of the total calories eaten goes to digesting it.
+This is significant since carbohydrates take only 5-10%, and fat takes 0-3%, says Hellen Kollias Ph.D.
+(10).

 “This means if you eat 100 calories of protein, your body uses 20-30 of those to digest and absorb the protein.
 So you’d be left with a net of 70-80 calories.
 While pure carbohydrates would leave you with a net of 90-95 calories, and fat would give you a net of 97-100 calories, Hellen explains.”

 Research has shown that people on a high protein diet can increase their calories burned by up to 80 to 100 calories per day (11).

 Protein is also the most filling macronutrients out of the three: fats, carbs, and protein.
 One study showed people who increased their protein from 15% to 30% saw a significant decrease in their total daily calorie intake.
 They ate 441 fewer calories per day (12).